-The new production has not contacted Gerry Anderson, Christopher Penfold, Brian Johnson or any of the original crew; there is no indication they will be contacted or involved.
+The new production did not contact Gerry Anderson, Christopher Penfold, Brian Johnson or any of the original crew.
 As this is a North American based production, it is unlikely the British-based crew will have any significant creative involvement.
-For publicity purposes one or more names may become attached to the project, even if it is just an endorsement, but the producers (and ITV) are under no obligation to do so.
+For publicity purposes one or more names may have been attached to the project, even just as an endorsement, but the producers (and ITV) were under no obligation to do so.

-None yet.
+None announced.
 HDFILMS previous reboot series, V, featured cameos of cast from the original series.
-The cast members who have a base in the US (Landau, Bain and Tate) may be approached for cameos, but the UK cast are unlikely to be.
-At the Alphacon 2012 convention (September 2012), there was a clear hint that Juliet Landau (actress daughter of Landau and Bain) has been contacted.
+The cast members who have a base in the US (Landau, Bain and Tate) could have been approached for cameos, but the UK cast was unlikely to be.
+At the Alphacon 2012 convention (September 2012), there was a clear hint that Juliet Landau (actress daughter of Landau and Bain) had been contacted.

-There is no mention yet of characters or character names.
+There was no mention of characters or character names.

 The first series had a distinctive orchestral theme by Barry Gray, and made use of a wide variety of electronic and orchestral library tracks.
 The second series had a jazz-influenced score by Derek Wadsworth.
-The publishing rights to the original music belongs to Sony/ATV Music Publishing, so HDFILMS are unlikely to use it.
+The publishing rights to the original music belongs to Sony/ATV Music Publishing, so HDFILMS were unlikely to use it.

 Most fans will hope for an orchestral score in the style of Barry Gray, which perhaps may quote some of the themes (as Star Trek the Next Generation did).

 This isn't clear yet.

 Network TV still dominates in terms of quantity and exposure, but it is much diminished since the 1970s.
 The highest quality series have been on cable for many years.
 The original series attempted to secure network TV, but had to use syndication.
 It still suffered from much interference, trying to appeal to network TV audiences.
 Cable networks such as HBO and Showtime have won awards and critical acclaim for original programming that would not be possible on network TV.